 - Social Foundations of Education

-- Quiroz, Pamela A. 2015 “Adoptive Parents Raising Neoethnics.”
-Chapter 35 in Families As They Really Are, 2nd edition, edited by Barbara Risman and Virginia Rutter.
+- Quiroz, Pamela A. 2015.
+“Adoptive Parents Raising Neoethnics.”
+Ch 35 in Families As They Really Are, 2nd edition, edited by B. Risman and V. Rutter.
 New York: W.W.
 Norton Publishers.

 - Quiroz, Pamela A. 2013.
 "From Mail Order and Picture Brides, Lonely Hearts and Social Clubs, to eHarmony, ‘Just Lunch’, Speed Dating, and Coffee Mating: The Evolution of Personal Advertising.”
 Pp. 114–129 in Dynamics and Interconnections in Popular Culture, edited by Ray B. Brown and Ben Urish.
 Newcastle upon Tyne: Cambridge Scholars Publishing.

-- Quiroz, Pamela A., Nilda Flores Gonzalez, Kenneth A. Frank.
+- Quiroz, Pamela A., Nilda Flores Gonzalez, and Kenneth A. Frank.
 1996.
 “Carving a Niche in the High School Social Structure: Formal & Informal Constraints on Participation in the Extra Curriculum.”
-Research in Sociology of Education & Socialization 11: 93-120.
+Research in Sociology of Education & Socialization 11:93–120.